Reading time: approx. 10 minutes

 For which assets is the asset-light strategy suitable?

 A company-wide asset-light strategy is not suitable for every industry.
-For telecommunications companies, for example, extensive ownership of assets is mandatory, as the operation of the network infrastructure represents their core business and is a driver of profitability.
-Nevertheless, it is possible to reduce the share of owned assets in individual areas.
+For telecommunications companies, for example, extensive ownership of assets is essential, as operating the network infrastructure is their core business and a driver of profitability.
+Nevertheless, it is possible to reduce the proportion of owned assets in individual areas.

-To answer the question of which assets a company is better off owning and which are not, BCG's experts have developed two simple guiding questions to help select the right assets:
+To answer the question of which assets a company should and should not own, the experts at BCG have developed two simple guiding questions to help select the right assets:

-Translated, this means: goods and assets that are essential for securing competitive advantages should generally be owned by the company itself.
-These are usually an essential part of the core business and ownership can therefore be important to minimise business risks.
-The same applies to goods that are rare and therefore difficult to obtain.
-If both of the above questions can be answered with "yes", an asset-light strategy is possible and makes sense.
+Translated, this means that goods and assets that are essential for securing competitive advantages should generally be owned by a company itself.
+These are usually an integral part of the core business and ownership can therefore be important here to minimize business risks.
+The same applies to goods that are rare and therefore difficult to procure.
+If the answer to both of these questions is ", an asset-light strategy is possible and makes sense.

 Example: Office equipment

-An illustrative example of assets that are neither strategic nor difficult to procure in companies are office equipment items.
-Unless the company is in the market for office equipment, furniture and IT equipment for employees are indispensable for the business, but not strategically valuable and also easy to procure.
-Moreover, the acquisition of new furnishings is initially associated with high investments.
+An illustrative example of assets that are neither strategic nor difficult to procure in companies is office equipment.
+If the company is not active in the office equipment market, furniture and IT equipment for employees are essential for the business, but are not strategically valuable and are also easy to procure.
+In addition, the purchase of new equipment is initially associated with high investments.

 Scenario 1: A start-up from Berlin buys new workstations for its 100 employees and pays 2,000 euros per employee for this furniture.
-Thus, the company spends 200,000 euros in one fell swoop.
+The company thus spends 200,000 euros in one go.

-For a large number of companies, the asset-light approach is the right decision.
-Companies become more flexible, can increase their turnover and secure liquidity even in times of crisis - decisive advantages in an increasingly competitive global market.
+For many companies, the asset-light approach is the right decision.
+Companies become more flexible, can increase their sales and secure liquidity even in times of crisis - decisive advantages in an increasingly competitive global market.